-Why do we evaluate existing services and new interventions?
-How do we plan an evaluation?
-What measures can we use and how do we collect data?
+How do we plan a simple service evaluation?
+What do we need to have in place to get started?
+What data sources can we use and how do we collect data?

 Aims of the workshop

 This interactive workshop aims to generate discussion and provide answers to these and other questions about getting started with service evaluation.
-The presenters (from ARC West and UWE) will share experience of successful evaluations and facilitate group work that will give you the opportunity to develop your own evaluation ideas and get feedback.
+The presenter has been teaching and supporting service evaluation for many years at ARC West and as a former academic at UWE, and will share her experience of successful evaluations and facilitate group work that will give you the opportunity to develop your own evaluation ideas and get feedback.
 After attending the workshop, it is expected that you will:

-Be aware of different approaches to designing an evaluation including the use of a logic model
+Be aware of some different approaches to designing an evaluation and resources for these

-Have considered the potential ethical and governance issues for an evaluation you are planning
+Have considered ethical and governance issues, and public involvement, for your own evaluation

 Who is this workshop for?

-Staff in provider and commissioning organisations who are interested in carrying out an evaluation of a service or intervention.
+Staff in health and social care from both provider and commissioning organisations, who are interested in carrying out a simple evaluation of a service or intervention.
 Participants should have an evaluation in mind that they need to carry out and be prepared to talk about this with others.
-Please note there will be some pre-reading and exercises to complete before the course.
+Please note there will be a short exercise to complete before the course.

-We are hoping this course will be provided face to face, but in the event that this is not possible, it will be hosted on Zoom.
+We are intending that this course will be delivered face to face (in a well ventilated room), but in the event that this is not possible, it may be hosted on Zoom.